 So how is cold process soap made?
-I’ll take you through the method and use some images of my ‘Water’ mantra swirl to show you.
+I’ll take you through the method and use some images of a ‘Water’ mantra swirl to show you.

 Firstly, the lye solution must be made up: this involves dissolving sodium hydroxide in water.
 The reaction is strongly exothermic and so the lye solution heats up very rapidly!
-I use raw tussah silk (cruelty-free silk) in many of my soaps, adding it at this stage; the heat helps the alkali to hydrolyse the silk fibres.
+We use raw tussah silk (cruelty-free silk) in many of our soaps, adding it at this stage; the heat helps the alkali to hydrolyse the silk fibres.

-Once trace is reached, I add my nutrient oil (a special oil, such as rosehip, argan, Monoi de Tahiti etc) and my essential oils.
-If using colour, it is at this point that I will divide the batter up into batches to colour individually with botanical or mineral colours and clays.
+Once trace is reached, we add our nutrient oil (a special oil, such as rosehip, argan, Monoi de Tahiti etc) and essential oils.
+If using colour, it is at this point that we will divide the batter up into batches to colour individually with botanical or mineral colours and clays.

 The batter is poured into the mould, either a loaf mould, or a slab mould, according to the design being created.

 This is ‘Water’ mantra: